jjowens/storedjs/readme.md

 The delmiter is the space where you can place a letter or a white space between your new value and the existing text.
 For example, Append("Fullname", "BSc", " ") will update the text as "Prof Bloggs BSc".

-A few notes abut the Prepend and Append method, if you don't set a Delimiter, there will be no default between the new value and the existing text e.g.
+A few notes about the Prepend and Append method, if you don't set a Delimiter, there will be no spacing/letter between the new value and the existing text e.g.

 ```javascript